megalphian/website-v2.1/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently pursuing my Ph.D. thesis on <b>robot path planning and replanning algorithms for coverage tasks</b>.
-My current research focuses on combinatorial planning algorithms with approximation guarantees for robots in uncertain environments.
+I am a Postdoctoral Fellow and Vector Faculty Affiliate Researcher at the University of Waterloo, working with advisors Stephen L. Smith and Baris Fidan.
+My research focuses on <b>developing generative AI models to plan robot paths for long-horizon coverage and exploration tasks</b>.

-More recently, my interests are in using <b>learning-based algorithms for robot planning under uncertainty</b>, mainly reinforcement learning (RL) and diffusion policies.
+I completed my Ph.D. in Electrical and Computer Engineering at the University of Waterloo (2020-2025), where my thesis focused on <b>planning and replanning near-optimal robot coverage paths in partially unknown environments</b>.
+My research developed efficient coverage planning algorithms for industrial cleaning robots, with a focus on combinatorial planning algorithms with approximation guarantees for robots in uncertain environments.

-Before my Ph.D., I obtained my B.Sc. in Electrical Engineering from the University of Alberta.
-During my undergrad, I worked on side-projects involving robotics, specifically towards automating dangerous tasks.
-Two notable projects were developed at large student hackathons and won top-three prizes.
+During my Ph.D., I collaborated closely with Avidbots Corp., testing algorithms using real-world robots that encounter environmental uncertainties, and worked with their engineering team on algorithm implementation and testing.
+I was honored to receive several prestigious awards including the Ontario Graduate Scholarship, UW President's Graduate Scholarship, and QEII Graduate Scholarship.

-<b>I am currently looking for postdoctoral employment as a researcher/developer in robotics and AI.</b>
+Before my Ph.D., I obtained my B.Sc. in Electrical Engineering from the University of Alberta (2013-2018), graduating with Distinction (GPA: 3.8/4.0).
+During my undergrad, I worked on robotics projects aimed at automating dangerous tasks, including two award-winning projects at major student hackathons: RoVR the Explorer (HackED 2019, 3rd Place) and Paulie Blart Security Robot (SFHacks 2018, 1st Place).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->